giulianbiolo/LogicLegionASA/report/report.typ

 Those will turn useful when the agent will have to plan it's path to deliver a parcel or to random walk, as random walking is more efficient if done over spawner tiles.
 === Agents Sensing:
-the "onAgent" hook is called every time a new agent enters the field of view of the agent.
+the `onAgent()` hook is called every time a new agent enters the field of view of the agent.
 We store the agent's position and id in the agent's beliefs.
 At the same time, other agents are considered as obstacles when planning the agent's path, and as such, the agent will usually try to avoid them, whenever possible.
 Agents are saved as follows:

 ```typescript
 type Agent = {